mehcode/webpack-config-plugin/README.md

-When the plugin has been configured it enables a faux-module `config` which is a merge between a default configuration, an environment-specific configuration, and a local configuration.
+When the plugin has been configured it enables a faux-module `config` which is a merge between a default configuration, an environment-specific configuration, and a local configuration (which is skipped if skipLocal is defined).